 Pioneer/Pioneering: Try to replace these with another term, such as groundbreaking or trailblazing, as these terms are offensive for their ties to European colonialism and genocidal actions against Indigenous peoples.

 Pleistocene: The term means the geologic epoch 2.6 mya to ~ 11,700 years ago.
 Archaeological sites in the Americas prior to ~ 13,000 years ago can be referred to as being from people who lived during the “late Pleistocene,” if an author chooses to avoid other terms that some see as problematic.
 Suggest using “Paleoindian” or “late Pleistocene.”
 But others an author can consider: Paleoamerican, Amerindian, or Paleolithic.
 However, know that some people argue Paleoindian presumes that the first peoples in the Americas were “Indians.”
 Others say that Paleoamerican may signal a problematic separation between the Americas’ archaeological heritage and Native peoples.
 Yet others argue that Paleolithic refers to sites in the Eastern Hemisphere and thus is not appropriate for archaeological sites in the Americas.
 Discuss further on a case-by-case basis with the author, if necessary.

-Prehistory/prehistoric: Avoid these terms when referencing Indigenous societies before a certain time period.
+Prehistory/prehistoric: Avoid these terms when referencing Indigenous societies before a certain period.
 They do not recognize historical accounting kept by Indigenous communities prior to European contact.
 Replace with “ancient,” the specific date or date range, “pre-contact,” “time immemorial,” or something similar.

 Primitive: Unacceptable in reference to Indigenous peoples, as it connotes inaccurate, unscientific notions of human evolution that place human groups in a hierarchy.